Skip to Main Content

 Includes titles relevant to the arts, humanities, applied arts and cultural studies.

-Collection of authoritative guides in the areas of literature, classic studies, philosophy, religion, culture and music.
+Cambridge Companions Collection via Cambridge Core provides access to the content areas of literature, classic studies, philosophy, religion, culture and music.
 Written by leading experts, Cambridge Companions offers lively, accessible introductions to major writers, artists, philosophers, topics, and periods.

 Early English Books Online (EEBO)